 In order to maintain a safe computing environment at the University, it is necessary for every user to have an account with an associated username and password.
 The Accounts Management System is the technical infrastructure that provides this functionality.
 Once a user accesses the system with his or her University username and password, they are considered to be authenticated, which means it is possible to use the information collected by servers in conjunction with information collected by network equipment to determine who is responsible for computing activity and where the computing activity is taking place at the University.

-Accounts are automatically created for students and employees.
+Accounts are automatically created for students, faculty, and staff.
 New students activate their University Computing Accounts through an online account activation tool at My Pitt (my.pitt.edu).
-In addition to automatically created accounts, each responsibility center has a designated administer with rights to create sponsored accounts for their specific area.
+In addition to automatically created accounts, each responsibility center has a designated administrator with rights to create sponsored accounts for their specific area.
 The system follows approved rules for deletion of accounts; however, sponsored accounts expire annually.
+Graduating students are also entitled to Alumni accounts that permit them to keep their My Pitt Email mailbox, including all of the contents within it, for as long as they like.

 Account usernames are used as University email addresses.
 A University username with the @pitt.edu designation is the official email address for University students and employees.